Skip to content

 Sejal Handicrafts

-Presumably, you arrive at noon, you can spend your half-day wander Nava Bazar.
+Presumably, you arrive at noon, and you can spend your half-day wandering Nava Bazar.
 I explored the bustling Nava Bazar and Raopura Tower, which are on the same street, about one kilometer away.

-Nava Bazaar is just a small part of the commercial hub that revolves around the Shiva Statue lake and stretched to Mandvi Gate .
+Nava Bazaar is just a small part of the commercial hub that revolves around the Shiva Statue lake and stretches to Mandvi Gate.
 Kanherao Market is at the opposite end of the lake.
 You can explore these two landmarks on Day 2.

 Day 2 Historical Walks

-To beat the crowds and hot sun, be the first one to arrive in Lakshmi Vilas Palace at 10:30 am.
-Built by Maharaja Sayajirao Gaekwad III in 1890 in Indo-Saracenic revival style, the lavish palace begins the tour at the lawn and enjoy a good view of the palace.
+To beat the crowds and hot sun, be the first one to arrive at the Lakshmi Vilas Palace at 10:30 AM.
+Built by Maharaja Sayajirao Gaekwad III in 1890 in the Indo-Saracenic revival style, the lavish palace begins the tour at the lawn and offers a good view of the palace.
 Take the audio guide!

 Vadodara Old City Walks

-I began my tour from Mandvi Gate, which is not a gate rather a pavilion.
-On my visit, the gate has served the purpose of a prayer hall.
-Statue of gods on the pooja mandir “prayer cupboard,” devotees circled around, waiting for their turn to pray.
-Mandvi Market is a place for traditional leather footwear, those found in Bandra Mumbai, at a much lower price.
+I began my tour from Mandvi Gate, which is not a gate, but rather a pavilion.
+On my visit, the gate served the purpose of a prayer hall.
+Statue of gods on the pooja mandir, “prayer cupboard,” devotees circled, waiting for their turn to pray.
+Mandvi Market is a place for traditional leather footwear, those found in Bandra, Mumbai, at a much lower price.

-It is said that the Jama Masjid used to host Asia’s biggest Quran, written by saint Mohammed Ghauz in the 18th century but it has transferred to Darul Uloom Seminary.
-The Masjid tucked in the roll of shops in an alley that could easily be missed, yet decorative Islamic carving on the entrance gate might make you look back twice.
+It is said that the Jama Masjid used to host Asia’s biggest Quran, written by the saint Mohammed Ghauz in the 18th century, but it has been transferred to Darul Uloom Seminary.
+The Masjid is tucked in the row of shops in an alley that could easily be missed, yet the decorative Islamic carving on the entrance gate might make you look back twice.

 Heritage Walks: Open vadodarabyfoot.com on your phone, follow the recommended routes.
 It comes with English audio :).